Nx and Turborepo

 It’s also worth noting that the backend of Nx Cloud is written in Kotlin.
 This is because the only contributors to our API, work at Nrwl, and we decided it was the best technology for the job.

-Nx was released 5 years ago.
-Turborepo has just been open sourced (Dec 2021).
+Nx was released in 2016.
+Turborepo was open sourced in December of 2021.
 Turborepo doesn't have a large community yet, but it probably will at some point.

 - There are about 1 million+ unique Nx Console (a plugin for VSCode) installations.